Shih-Yu/Articles/Cronos_Setup/truffle_config.md

   touch .env
   ```

-  This will create a file called ```.env``` in the root directoy.
+  This will create a file called ```.env``` in the root directory.

   Inside this directory, we will assign a the variable ```PRIVATE_KEY=``` our private key

-  To get the private key, go to the Metamask account you are using for the test and wen you click the 3 dots next to it, select the ```Account details```
+  To get the private key, go to the Metamask account you are using for the test and when you click the 3 dots next to it, select the ```Account details```

   Select the ```Export Private Key``` button.
 Metamask will ask for your account password and once you type that in, you should be given the private key.
 Now copy this key into the ```.env``` file.